justinthelaw/gpu-support-test/README.md

 # GPU Support Test

-This is a simple repository for running a test to confirm container passthrough access to your NVIDIA, CUDA-capable GPU(s).
+This is a simple repository for running a test to confirm the environment has container or pod passthrough access to your NVIDIA, CUDA-capable GPU(s).

 ## Pre-Requisites